Urge — Growth Round

 The US Hispanic market is the unlock

-65M+ US Hispanic consumers and almost no functional food brands speaking to them.
-We're not trying to market to this community — we're from it.
+65M+ US Hispanic consumers — and almost no functional better-for-you brands built from inside that community.
+There's a critical difference between brands that market to this community and brands born from it.
+We're born from it.
 Omar is Puerto Rican and Guatemalan.
-The manufacturing is in Mexico.
-The flavors are built around these palates.
-You can't fake that from the outside.
+Our factory is in Mexico.
+Our flavors are built around these palates.
+You can't replicate that authenticity at scale, and no competitor is even trying.

 4